nikp123/xava/README.md

 If your audio device has a huge buffer, you might experience that xava is actually faster than the audio you hear.
 This reduces the experience of the visualization.
 To fix this, try decreasing the buffer settings in your audio playing software.

+For Windows users, I haven't tested the WASAPI code throughly, so there might be still bugs inside.
+Also Windows timers are poor so you'll get inconsitent framerates no matter what.
+Unless I somehow figure out how to implement "multimedia timers".

 Usage
 -----